-Ann Jusino is an S2C Practitioner in Training, working with clients one to one and in groups.
+Ann Jusino is a research scholar and parent advocate, working with the Crimson team to foster a positive learning enviorment.
 Ann worked alongside spellers to co-found CrimsonRise.
 She holds Master’s Degrees in Library and Information Science and English Literature from Rutgers University.
 Her current position is Associate Professor and Librarian at St. John’s University, providing instruction and research assistance to undergraduate and graduate students.
 She has co-authored several professional articles and is an active researcher in several academic areas.

 Ann is a passionate disability justice advocate, and has curated the International Association for Spelling as Communication summer neuromedia campaigns in 2020 and 2021.